-Duty to Cooperate
+Duty to cooperate

-The 'duty to cooperate' as set out in the Localism act (2011) requires local planning authorities, county councils and other public organisations to engage with one another and consider joint approaches to plan making.

-- 2.11 The Borough of Newcastle-under-Lyme and the City of Stoke-on-Trent are located in the north of Staffordshire and share their boundaries with a total of five other local authorities:
+- 2.12 The 'duty to cooperate' as set out in the Localism Act (2011) requires local planning authorities (see Glossary), county councils and other public organisations to engage with one another and consider joint approaches to plan making.
+The Borough of Newcastle-under-Lyme and the City of Stoke-on-Trent are located in the north of Staffordshire and share their boundaries with a total of five other local authorities:

 - Cheshire East Council

 - Shropshire Council

 - Stafford Borough Council

 - Staffordshire County Council

 - Staffordshire Moorlands District Council

-- 2.12 It is important for the councils to communicate with their partner organisations, particularly regarding cross boundary and county-wide issues.
+- 2.13 It is important for the councils to communicate with their partner organisations, particularly regarding cross boundary and county-wide issues.
 The councils also take part in regular discussions through the following forums:

 - Staffordshire Development Officers Group

 - West Midlands Planning Officer Group

-- 2.13 The Borough Council and the City Council will continue to work closely with their partners to deliver planning under the duty to cooperate.
+- 2.14 The borough council and the city council will continue to work closely with their partners to deliver planning under the duty to cooperate.
+This will involve discussions with other organisations, Government Agencies and Departments as appropriate including:

+- Staffordshire Police

+- Staffordshire and Stoke-on-Trent Local Enterprise Partnership

+- NHS Trust

+- Utility Companies

+- Relevant Government Agencies and Departments